catalyzeio/paas-cli-reference/combined_docs.md

   -v, --variable    The env variable to set or update in the form "<key>=<value>"
 ```

 `vars set` allows you to add new environment variables or update the value of an existing environment variable on your code service.
 You can set/update 1 or more environment variables at a time with this command by repeating the `-v` option multiple times.
-Once new environment variables are added or values updated, a [redeploy](#Redeploy) is required for your code service to have access to the new values.
+Once new environment variables are added or values updated, a <a data-unique="Redeploy">redeploy</a> is required for your code service to have access to the new values.
 The environment variables must be of the form `<key>=<value>`.
 Here is a sample command

 ```
 catalyze vars set -v AWS_ACCESS_KEY_ID=1234 -v AWS_SECRET_ACCESS_KEY=5678